 English is taught to the requirements of the National Curriculum for children in Key Stages One and Two and according to the Curriculum for the Early Years Foundation Stage for those children in Reception.

 At St George’s we consider the teaching of English to be integral and fundamental to the whole of the primary curriculum and pivotal for all learning in every curriculum area.
 The study of English develops children's abilities to listen, speak, read and write for a variety of purposes, so using language to learn and communicate ideas, views and feelings.
 We feel that children who can communicate effectively are more likely to be confident and have good self-esteem.

-Our objectives come from the New National Curriculum 2014.
-Literacy is taught each day enabling discrete skills to be taught progressively.
+Our objectives come from the National Curriculum 2014.
+English is taught each day enabling discrete skills to be taught progressively.
 Teachers structure lessons creatively to engage and accommodate the needs of all the children.
 Teachers plan lessons that are interesting for children and interactive.
 There is a balance of skills taught through shared reading and writing, teachers use modelling techniques to demonstrate.
 Children have opportunities to practice these skills through shared/guided writing/reading and speaking and listening activities.
 They have the opportunity to experience a wide range of texts and use a range of resources to support their work.

 In school, children are taught to read accurately, fluently and with both understanding and enjoyment.
 They are taught how to respond sensitively and critically to a wide range of texts and use reference materials with confidence for a range of purposes.